Redesigning A File Upload Flow

 Background

 This new capability generated significant interest from clients, with several expressing the desire to start projects exclusively containing off-platform research for use with Genie.
-One client, in particular, planned to upload and summarize hundreds of hours of video content.
+One client even stated that they planned to upload and summarize hundreds of hours of video content.

 Project Objectives